Star Star Broadcasting Station

-Star Star Broadcasting Station (星星廣播電臺 (xīng xīng guǎngbò diàntái), ENIGMA2000: V13), also known as Xing Xing, and often misidentified as "New Star", is a short wave numbers station in a frequency of upwards of 8000 kHz upper sideband modulation (USB), broadcasting from Taiwan, and is known for its introductory segments of Chinese flute playing.
+Star Star Broadcasting Station (星星廣播電臺 (xīng xīng guǎngbō diàntái), ENIGMA2000: V13), also known as Xing Xing, and often misidentified as "New Star", is a short wave numbers station in a frequency of upwards of 8000 kHz upper sideband modulation (USB), broadcasting from Taiwan, and is known for its introductory segments of Chinese flute playing.

 Believed to be operated by Taiwan's Military Intelligence Bureau of Ministry of Defence, it is broadcast from the Guanyin station of the Voice of Han Broadcasting of Ministry of Defence, and address to Taiwanese intelligence agents operating within mainland China.

 History

-Its history is unknown publicly; however, it is still running as of 2024, making it possibly one of the oldest numbers stations still active today.
+Its history is unknown publicly; however, it is still running as of 2026, making it possibly one of the oldest numbers stations still active today.
 In 1995, some radio hobbyists reported the station identified itself as "Channel Four Broadcasting Station in Taipei, Republic of China, on 8300 KHz", while others at the time claimed they never heard such content.

 In 2002, the station broadcast requests for letters or email from listeners, with an email address and a postal box number in Taipei provided.
 One listener reported getting an email reply informing him that the station was called "Star Star Radio Station" and even asked him to send his resume.
 In 2003 two people claimed that they received QSL cards from the station but such claims were unable to be verified.
 Taiwanese military units use postal boxes regularly, and Voice of Han have given away QSL cards in the past.